davidjstudholme/xanthomonas-euvesicatoria-serbia/01-genome-de-novo-assembly/README.md

 done
 ```

-Perform TrimGalore on each dataset
+Perform TrimGalore on each dataset:

 ```
 for i in  SRR24958750 SRR24958751 SRR24958752; do